Context and objectives

 The outputs can be used as decision-support tools by authorities dealing with spatial planning and environmental monitoring.

-- Dasymetric and dynamic population mapping protocols,
+- Dasymetric and dynamic population mapping protocols;

-- Enhanced risk analysis.
+- Enhanced data and tools for regional to local risk analysis.

 Products and services